 What is epigenetics?
 They say it’s important for the development of an organism.
-It’s also a critical process in cancer, and a potential target in the battle against it.
+It’s also critical in cancer and a potential target in the battle against it.
 Word has it that epigenetics is “hot” as fudge in research.
-It’s the present and future they say.
+It’s the present and future, they say.

 Don’t believe me?
-Ask my mom; seven years of researching epigenetics in cancer, and she finally learned: “He studies epigenetics! …and cancer…”.
-Her doctor-friends apparently give her looks of admiration (her words, not mine) and tell her that “that’s the shit in research today” (my words, not hers).
+Ask my mom; after seven years of researching epigenetics in cancer, she finally learned: “He studies epigenetics! …and cancer…”.
+Her doctor-friends give her looks of admiration (her words, not mine) and tell her that “that’s the shit in research today” (my words, not hers).